 Section 4: Officers and Their Families

 Following the Civil War (1862-1865), the Army reduced the numbers of soldiers and officers.
-The smaller, experienced Army then turned its attention to the West.
-On the Great Plains, Indian tribes were beginning to resist the arrival of soldiers, farmers, railroads, and towns.
+The smaller Army of experienced soldiers then turned its attention to the West.
+On the Great Plains, Indian tribes resisted the arrival of soldiers, farmers, railroads, and towns.

 Officers, ranking from second lieutenant to general, commanded enlisted men at the forts in Dakota Territory.
 Their duties varied.
 Sometimes, they were leading soldiers who were guarding railroad survey or construction crews.
 At other times, their duties involved completing paper work and supervising enlisted men on fatigue duty.
 Off duty, many officers liked to hunt bison, prairie chickens, or prairie wolves.
 (Document 11.)